adikhanna/pong-AI/README.md

 This deep learning agent makes use of a network of stacked affine transformations and non-linear activation functions.
 The neural net makes use of four layers, wherein each layer has its own weight and bias vectors.

+The following GUI was also implemented using the pygame library:

 <a href="https://imgflip.com/gif/29m1mw"><img src="https://i.imgflip.com/29m1mw.gif" title="made at imgflip.com"/></a>